 In a locked daisy chain, the highest-priority device is the one with /MI HIGH and /MF LOW.
-In Standard mode, only this device responds to command and data reads and writes, until the daisy chain has been unlocked by taking /EC HIGH.
+In the Standard mode, only this device will respond to command and data reads and writes, until the daisy chain has been unlocked by taking /EC HIGH.
 This allows reading the associated data field from only the Highest-Priority Match location anywhere in a string of devices, or the Match address from the Status register of the device with the match.
 It also permits updating the entry stored at the Highest-Priority Match location.
-In Enhanced mode, devices are enabled to respond to some command and data writes, as noted in Table 4 on page 12, but not command and data reads.
+In the Enhanced mode, devices are enabled to respond to some command and data writes, as noted in Table 5b, but not command and data reads.

-Table 4 (Standard and Enhanced modes) show when a device responds to reads or writes and when does not, based on the state of /EC(int), the internal match condition, and other control inputs. /EC is latched by the falling edge of /E. /EC(int) is registered from the latched /EC signal off the rising edge of /E, so it controls what happens in the next cycle, as shown in Figure 10 on page

-15. When /EC is first taken LOW in a string of LANCAM devices (and assuming the Device Select registers are set to FFFFH), all devices respond to that command write or data write.
+Table 5a (Standard mode) and Table 5b (Enhanced mode) show when a device will respond to reads or writes and when it will not, based on the state of /EC(int), the internal match condition, and other control inputs. /EC is latched by the falling edge of /E. /EC(int) is registered from the latched /EC signal off the rising edge of /E, so it controls what happens in the next cycle, as shown in Figure 6.
+When /EC is first taken LOW in a string of LANCAM devices (and assuming the Device Select registers are set to FFFFH), all devices will respond to that command write or data write.

-From then on the daisy chain remains locked in each subsequent cycle as long as /EC is held LOW on the falling edge of /E in the current cycle.
-When the daisy chain is locked in Standard mode, only the Highest-Priority Match device responds (See Case 6 of Table 4).
+From then on the daisy chain will remain locked in each subsequent cycle as long as /EC is held LOW on the falling edge of /E in the current cycle.
+When the daisy chain is locked in the Standard mode, only the Highest-Priority Match device will respond (See Case 6 of Table 5a).
 If, for example, all of the CAM memory locations were empty, there would be no match, and /MF would stay HIGH.
-Since none of the devices could then be the Highest-Priority Match device, none respond to reads or writes until the daisy chain is unlocked by taking /EC HIGH and asserting /E for a cycle.
+Since none of the devices could then be the Highest-Priority Match device, none will respond to reads or writes until the daisy chain is unlocked by taking /EC HIGH and asserting /E for a cycle.

-If there is a match between the data in the Comparand register and one or more locations in memory, then only the Highest-Priority Match device responds to any cycle, such as an associated data or Status Register read.
+If there is a match between the data in the Comparand register and one or more locations in memory, then only the Highest-Priority Match device will respond to any cycle, such as an associated data or Status Register read.
 If there is not a match, then a NOP with /EC HIGH needs to be inserted before issuing any new instructions, such as Write to Next Free Address instruction to learn the data.
-Since Next Free operations are controlled by the /FI-/FF daisy chain, only the device with the first empty location responds.
-If an instruction is used to unlock the daisy chain, it works only on the Highest-Priority Match device, if one exists.
-If none exists, the instruction has no effect except to unlock the daisy chain.
+Since Next Free operations are controlled by the /FI-/FF daisy chain, only the device with the first empty location will respond.
+If an instruction is used to unlock the daisy chain it will work only on the Highest-Priority Match device, if one exists.
+If none exists, the instruction will have no effect except to unlock the daisy chain.
 To read the Status registers of specific devices when there is no match requires the use of the TCO DS command to set DS=PA of each device.
 Single chip systems can tie /EC HIGH and read the Status register or the /MA and /MM pins to monitor match conditions, as the daisy chain lock-out feature is not needed in this configuration.
 This removes the need to insert a NOP in the case of a no-match.